bigchaindb/bigchaindb/docs/server/source/appendices/firewall-notes.md

 1. **Port 22** can expect inbound SSH (TCP) traffic from the node administrator (i.e. a small set of IP addresses).
 2. **Port 9984** can expect inbound HTTP (TCP) traffic from BigchainDB clients sending transactions to the BigchainDB HTTP API.
 3. If you're using RethinkDB, **Port 29015** can expect inbound TCP traffic from other RethinkDB nodes in the RethinkDB cluster (for RethinkDB intracluster communications).
 4. If you're using MongoDB, **Port 27017** can expect inbound TCP traffic from other nodes.
-Also, see Port 28017 below.

 All other ports should only get inbound traffic in response to specific requests from inside the node.